BorisTheBrave/DeBroglie/docs/articles/config_files.md

 ### Tile References

 Various parts of the config expect a reference to a tile.
 Tile references can either be the name of a tile, or the value.
-Names and values of tiles depend on what file format is being used.
+Names and values of tiles depend on what sample file format is being used.

 **Bitmap** - Tile values are colors, and can be expressed as a HTML style hex code, e.g. `"#FF0000"`.